Psychology (PSY)

 Selected topics of special interest in the area of psychology, at the 400 level, that may vary from semester to semester.
 Course Information: May be repeated if topics vary.
 Students may register in more than one section per term.
 Prerequisites: PSY 302 or equivalent.

 Introduction to the biological bases of behavior.
 Topics include structure and function of the nervous system, sensory processing, sleep, reproductive behavior, language, and mental disorders.
-Course Information: Prerequisite: PSY 302 or equivalent.
+Course Information: Prerequisites: PSY 302 or equivalent.

 PSY 413.
 Psychology of Learning and Memory.
 4 Hours.